Encrypting Data in Dynamics 365 Business Central

 This article gives an overview of data encription and how to use it to add security Dynamics 365 Business Central.

 The methods that support cryptography provide services that enable developers manage encrypting and decrypting data.
 Each tenant supports a single encryption key which is used for encrypting and decrypting data stored in the database.
 Additional methods are provided to assist building robust solutions when working with encryption and for managing the encryption keys.

 Encryption keys are stored in a secure location, and retrieved at runtime when needed.
 Additional functionality is provided to export and import keys, which is important when moving solutions from one location to another.

 Encryption key management

 The process of encrypting and decrypting data requires a key.
 An encryption key is typically a random string of bits generated specifically to scramble and unscramble data.
 Encryption keys are created by using algorithms designed to make sure that each key is unique and unpredictable.
-The keys that are used by Dynamics 365 for Finance and Operations, Business edition are generated by the .NET Framework Data Protection API.
+The keys that are used by Dynamics 365 Business Central are generated by the .NET Framework Data Protection API.

 Each tenant supports having a single encryption key.
 To use the encryption methods, a key must be created.
 There are two ways of doing this; either by importing a key or by creating a key.
 The CREATEENCRYPTIONKEY method will create an encryption key in a system that does not have a key present.
 Alternatively, if a key exists, you can use the IMPORTENCRYPTIONKEY method to introduce a key to a keyless system.